NOAA-PMEL/PyFerret/README.md

 which means the current directory.
 (If `FER_DIR` is already defined for another Ferret/PyFerret installation, you will need to tell the script to use a new value.)
-For `FER_DSETS`, the Ferret standard datasets, specify the directory containing these datasets (which you may have created from the FerretDatasets github site mentioned above).
+For `FER_DSETS`, the Ferret/PyFerret standard datasets, specify the directory containing these datasets (which you may have created from the FerretDatasets github site mentioned above).

-To run PyFerret, you first need to set the Ferret environment variables.
+To run PyFerret, you first need to set the PyFerret environment variables.
 This can be done by executing either `. ferret_paths.sh` (for Bourne-type shells; e.g., bash) or `source ferret_paths.csh` (for C-type shells; e.g. tcsh).
 - Note: the pyferret script has recently been updated to automatically set